Invoice Scripts

 discounted_rate = base_rate

-discount_text = "Standard rate"
+discount_text = 'Standard rate'

-# Create our invoice item
+# Create invoice item

 item = {